 LifeChanger gathered tips, tricks, and tools for remote learning and made them available to educators.
 These resources will help keep instruction informative, timely, and fun for students.

-For the remainder of the 2019/2020 school year, the instructional content platform Newsela is offering free access to their product suite for teachers and administrators.
+Instructional content platform Newsela is free at the base level, though teachers can purchase a premium prescription.
 The instructional content includes ELA, Social Studies, Science, and SEL.

 The New York Times